-B: Simon de Montfort's rebellion, 1264-65: John I's son, Henry, became King in 1225 (the Barons had ruled for him since 1216) and it became very quickly clear that he was 'his father's son'.
-Henry was always in financial (money) difficulties, he had military failures in France in 1230 and 1242.
+B: Simon de Montfort's rebellion, 1264-65:

+John I's son, Henry, became King in 1225.
+Henry was always in financial difficulties, he had lost battles & land in France in 1230 and 1242.
 He also preferred (like John had) 'personal rule' where he would seek the advice of his favourites, rather than all the Barons.
+This meant people felt he was abusing his power, and excluding his major barons from decision making.

 By 1258 the Barons had had enough of Henry and forced him to sign the Provisions of Oxford.
 This stated that Henry had to continue the rules of Magna Carta.
 However, by 1264 Henry was still not a successful King, and Simon de Montfort (Earl of Leicester) decided to rise in rebellion against Henry.
 Simon had been a successful military leader in France.
 He had also been a friend of Henry's but had fallen out with him when Henry accused Simon of being corrupt when in charge of Gascony (an area in France).
 Simon defeated Henry at the Battle of Lewes in 1264 and became 'leader of England' (he did not become 'King' of England).
 In order to gain more support, Simon invited Knights to Parliament to discuss their problems.

 This was the first time English people (other than Barons) had been invited to discuss the country and has led to Simon being described as the 'father of parliamentary democracy' in England.
+This event led to the creation of the 'commons' in Parliament, and then laid the foundations of the House of Commons today, where our MPs sit to create laws.
 However, by 1265 Henry and Edward (Henry's son) had an army of 18,000 and were able to defeat Simon at the Battle of Evesham.
+But, significantly, the introduction of knights into Parliament could not be reversed, and power continued to slowly spread to different classes.